home updates map photos alsappers contact about

 Type of Area: Ski Hill, Ski Jump

-Dates of Operation: 1941 to 2003 (The military ski lodge was razed, and the chairlift was decommissioned in the summer of 2003 and stockpiled at the Hilltop Ski Area in Anchorage).
+Dates of Operation: 1941 to 2003 (The military ski lodge was razed, and the chairlift was decommissioned in the summer of 2003).

 Who Built It?: U.S. Army Special Services